 George Conrades was named chairman and chief executive officer of Akamai in April 1999, bringing a broad range of business experience in the computing, Internet, telecommunications and media industries.
-Mr. Conrades became Executive Chairman of Akamai in April 2005 and became Chairman in July 2010.
+Mr. Conrades served as Chairman of the Board until March 2018.

 Before joining Akamai, Mr. Conrades was executive vice president and president of GTE Internetworking following the firm's acquisition of BBN Corporation in 1997.
 At GTE, he was responsible for creating GTE Internetworking and leading GTE's rapid growth in the data and Internet business, including integrated telecommunications services.